dreamcat4/docker-images/irssi/README.md

 Thanks to TMUX, simultaneous ssh / irssi logins are supported.
 So you can have the same irssi session open on multiple machines no problem.

-Current status:
+### Status

-Have basic working chain of services.
+We now have basic and reliable working chain of services.
 Everything comes up automatically.
+All with basic and generic settings.

 Left todo: